 I’m here to clear up to confusion and tell the truth about canola oil.
 Let’s start with the facts, shall we?

-Canola oil is created from the rapeseed, which was developed through plant breeding.
-Canola oil was originally used for industrial purposes, even in ancient civilizations.
+Plant breeding created the rapeseed, the source of canola oil.
+Industrial purposes were the intent even in ancient civilizations.
 But people soon realized the popularity of the plant for industrial purposes was failing and needed to reinvent it to upkeep cash flow.
-Unfortunately, majority of the monounsaturated fatty acids in rapeseed were made up of erucic acid, which has been associated with Keshan’s disease.
+Unfortunately, the majority of the monounsaturated fatty acids in rapeseed were made up of erucic acid, which has been associated with Keshan’s disease.
 Keshan’s disease causes fibrotic lesions on the heart.

-Canadian scientists selectively bred the rapeseed to produce low eurcic acid.
+Canadian scientists selectively bred the rapeseed to produce low erucic acid.
 The name canola oil comes from Canadian oil, low acid.

-In 1995, Monsanto introduce rapeseeds that were genetically manipulated to withstand the toxic herbicide RoundUp.
+In 1995, Monsanto introduces rapeseeds genetically manipulated to withstand the toxic herbicide RoundUp.
 Which leads me to my next point.

 Genetically modified food has been linked to infertility, cancer, aggression, allergies and even tumor growth.
 A French Study was conducted involving 200 rats and spanned two years; most studies on GMOs span 90 days.
 The study involved feeding the rats Roundup Ready corn.